codelabsab/rust-ocpp/README.md

 You can find the tests in `schema_validation.rs` for both `v.1.6` and `v2.0.1`

-There is a basic implementation of a websockets-server in the `ws/` directory that is a work in progress.

 ## repo structure

 `src/` : librariy files for v1.6 and v2.0.1